What are some typical challenges in career transition?

 The old wisdom of building on your strengths remains timeless.
 Yet, not many people, especially high performers, take time to ponder on what makes them successful.
-And beyond it the contextual dimensions of a success make the next step not quite obvious, even for those that are on the recruitment side.
+And often the success is contextual.

-Career transitions are the delicate because it is not always a matter of playing on your strengths.
-Very often it is more a matter of not playing any longer on some of the strengths that made you successful on the current context and knowing what foundation to build upon.
+Career transitions are delicate because it is not always a matter of playing on your strengths.
+Very often it is more a matter of not playing any longer on some of the strengths that made you successful on the current context.
 This needs time and capacity to step back and resolve the emotional attachment to your past failures and success.

 Making of transitions a pivoting point of their growth requires sketching your new career top line and the story that goes in coherence with your aspirations and your willpower to get there.